marcus-crane/pepper/README.md

 A script for downloading PEPs.

-I was going to start reading PEP 0008 uhh *looks at watch* like 4 hours ago but I kinda wished they were available as PDFs but without the extra rubbish intended for websites.
+I was going to start reading PEP 0008 uhh **_looks at the time_** like 2 hours ago but I kinda wished they were available as PDFs but without the extra rubbish intended for websites.

 PDFs also like to strip out a lot of the nice styling which, I dunno, I quite like the Python CSS.